Blane245/musicgenerator/notes.md

 TODO
 * ? open file starts up with no track reference for generator icons
-* added generator not displayed until timeline is changed, when file is opened, when track is renamed
+* added generator not displayed until timeline is changed, when file is opened, when track is renamed. looks like a trackref timing issue
-* save and load file need cmg type
 * generator menu remains on a click away
-* do a decay at the end of a generator to stop the 'clicking'
+* implement keyboard short cuts
+* record to wav offline (maybe changed to mpg format)
+* try to prevent track updates during rendering
+* clear message and status areas on at each interaction
+* sometimes generator edit will show CMG type rather than correct one
+* sometimes preview does get addressibility on generatorboxes and throws an exception
+* SFPG is clicking every chunktime (sample is ending with zero signal level - probably a precision counting problem )
+    * the prolemis that some chunktime samples stop early with zero signal level for a few samples
+* add a repeat option to soundfont samples - some presets have bad repeat patterns.
+Could repeat from beginning as a option (loop repeat, beginning repeat, no repeat)

+done
 * add progress on timeline rather than a popup (sort of works)
-* implement keyboard short cuts
+* do a decay at the end of a generator to stop the 'clicking' (didn't work but does softening end transition)
+* save and load file need cmg type
 * when the soundfont file is changed, map the existing presets to the same bank and 'preset'
-* The track timeline is not displaying the generators until the timeline is zoomed in or out.
-It should update whenever a change occurs including initial file load.
-* add a play recording button

-done
-* implement generator copy function - allow track selection
-* generate sometime repeats sequence
-* SFPG and SFRG presets must be modified on an add for validation pass
-* delete generator not working properly. icon remains on track timeline
-* need to be able to seed the random number generator to get the same sequence each time
-* have 'record' done as quickly as possible, not in real time (building the buffer offline still requires a realtime recording. approach might be to build an ogg filer and the use a webaudio to play it back or record it to mpg).
+* do a soft release at the end of the each generator so it doesn't abroptly
+* AHHH! whote noise is buggered up
+* disable record prevew and generator text when sounds are playing (the screen should be locked while previewing or recording)
+* make timeline scroll
+* see Onev2 T2, G1 for range problem with midi sine wave (non repeatible)
+* refactored tracksdisplay separating trackcontrolsdisplay

 # offline audio generation and recording

-define a recordcontext (create the ondataavailable and onstop handlers) define a offlineaudiocontext (offlinectx = new (OfflineAudioContext(1, 20000))) build the sources from the generators after all of the sources are connected to this context, start it (source.start()) render the offline context (offlinectx.startRendering) load the renderedbuffer to a audiosourcenode (const song = new AudioBufferSourceNode(recordcontext, {buffer: renderedBuffer})) connect the song to the record context (recordcontext.destination) start the song(song.start())
+as user for a file to be written to define a offlineaudiocontext (offlinectx = new (OfflineAudioContext(1, 20000))) and destination = offlinectx.destination build the sources from the generators in teh offlinecontext after all of the sources are connected to this context, provide the start and stop times to the sources from generatortimes render the offline context (offlinectx.startRendering) encode the rendredbuffer to wave format and write to user-selected file